 - otherwise: the greater the discordance the higher the likelihood

 - higher incidence with a velamentous cord insertion 6

 - higher incidence with single umbilical artery 6

-During later stages size discordance is better assessed using the abdominal circumference (AC) 2,3 and the disparity of 20mm or more is usually taken as a cut-off value for considering the pregnancy as discordant.
+During later stages size discordance is better assessed using the abdominal circumference (AC) 2,3 and the disparity of 20 mm or more are usually taken as a cut-off value for considering the pregnancy as discordant.
 The accuracy of using the abdominal circumference is however disputed by some authors 2.